blank'/>

 As an avid amateur astrophotographer, I am always on the lookout for unique and breathtaking locations to capture in my photography.
 When I heard about the incredible natural beauty of Great Sand Dunes National Park and Preserve, I knew that I had to visit and see it for myself.

-Night Sky over Great Sand Dunes National Park after snow storm
+Night Sky over Snow-Covered Dunes After a Snowstorm — Great Sand Dunes National Park

 Canon EOS Ra, EF16-35mm f/2.8L II USM Lens, f/2.8, ISO 25600, 13 sec.
 Post processing: Photoshop and Topaz AI.

 One particularly interesting element in the photo is the air glow.
 Air glow is a natural phenomenon that occurs when atoms and molecules in the Earth's atmosphere emit light.
-This can create a soft, diffuse glow in the sky that is visible on the long-exposure photos.
-The green, yellow and red colors are the result of emissions in the atmosphere.
+This can create a soft, diffuse glow in the sky that becomes visible in long-exposure photographs.
+The green, yellow, and red colors are produced by different atmospheric emissions — primarily oxygen and hydroxyl molecules — creating the natural phenomenon known as airglow.

 It was a moment that I will never forget, and a photo that I will treasure for years to come.
 I feel so lucky to have been able to capture this photo, and I hope that it inspires others to get out there and explore the wonders of our natural world.